Hiring a Temp Agency: Legal Considerations

 Keeping a staffing company compliant requires service to three masters: the client, the workers seeking jobs, and the staffing firm’s own business needs.
 There are also timing considerations.
 While some compliance issues are fairly consistent, others are constantly changing.
-Either way, say experts, it’s best to not be complacent about compliance.
+Either way, say experts, it’s best to not be complacent about compliance when hiring a temp agency.

 The scenarios below look at possible staffing violations that could trip up an independent contractor staffing agency.
 And, more importantly, suggestions on how to avoid them.